instacart/truetime-android/README.md

 Importing `'com.github.instacart.truetime-android:library:<release-version>'` should be sufficient for this.

 ```
-  TrueTime trueTime = TrueTime.get();
-  trueTime.initClient();
+  TrueTime.build().initialize();
 ```

-`initClient` must be run on a background thread.
+`initialize` must be run on a background thread.
 If you run it on the main thread, you will get a [`NetworkOnMainThreadException`](https://developer.android.com/reference/android/os/NetworkOnMainThreadException.html)

 You can then use:

 ```
-  Date noReallyThisIsTheTrueDateAndTime = trueTime.now();
+  Date noReallyThisIsTheTrueDateAndTime = TrueTime.now();
 ```

 ... #winning

 Note: while the `IOException` is caught, we initialize an internal boolean flag that tells us if the call was a success.
-If the UDP call didn't go through, when you call `trueTime.now()` it will throw an `IllegalStateException`.
+If the UDP call didn't go through, when you call `TrueTime.now()` it will throw an `IllegalStateException`.

 ## Rx-ified Version

-If you're down to using [RxJava](https://github.com/ReactiveX/RxJava) then there's a niftier `initClient()` api that takes in the pool of hosts you want to query.
+If you're down to using [RxJava](https://github.com/ReactiveX/RxJava) then there's a niftier `initialize()` api that takes in the pool of hosts you want to query.

 ```
-  List<String> sntpHosts = Arrays.asList("0.north-america.pool.ntp.org",
+  List<String> ntpHosts = Arrays.asList("0.north-america.pool.ntp.org",
                                         "1.north-america.pool.ntp.org");
-  trueTime.initClient(sntpHosts)
+  TrueTimeRx.build()
+            .initialize(ntpHosts)
             .subscribeOn(Schedulers.io())
             .subscribe(new Action1<Void>() {
                 @Override